F0lak/dm_open_ref/ref/DM/preprocessor/define.md

 +   #define Name(Parameters) Value
 <!-- -->
 **Args:**
-+   Name+ A macro definition.
++   Name: A macro definition.
-+   Value+ The value to substitute for Name.
++   Value: The value to substitute for Name.
-+   Parameters+ Arguments to pass into the macro.
++   Parameters: Arguments to pass into the macro.

 The #define statement creates a macro that is substituted for